potatosalad775/ExtendedGraphTool/README.md

 This version of PublicGraphTool is modified for Squig.link compability.

-Simply copy every file from here, and replace your squig.link database.
+Simply [download every file from here](https://github.com/potatosalad775/ExtendedGraphTool/archive/refs/heads/squiglink.zip), and replace your squig.link database with these.

 ## Changes from Original PublicGraphTool